zacaryattack/academic-kickstart/content/authors/admin/_index.md

 ---

 Zacary Cotton is a student of artificial intelligence currently attending classes at the University of Texas at Arlington.
 His research interests include automated services, cloud computing, and neural networks.

-"Adaptable professional with proven leadership, research, and teamwork skills.
-Aiming to leverage my abilities to successfully manage a role at your company.
-Frequently praised as detail-oriented by my peers, I can be relied upon to help your company achieve its goals." - Zacary Cotton